aarushigera55/Ultimate_Tic_Tac_Toe/README.md

 Introduction

-In this project I wrote an agent to play the game of Nine-Board Tic-Tac-Toe.
+In this project I wrote an agent.py to play the game of Nine-Board Tic-Tac-Toe.

 This game is played on a 3 x 3 array of 3 x 3 Tic-Tac-Toe boards.
 The first move is made by placing an X in a randomly chosen cell of a randomly chosen board.
 After that, the two players take turns placing an O or X alternately into an empty cell of the board corresponding to the cell of the previous move.
 (For example, if the previous move was into the upper right corner of a board, the next move must be made into the upper right board.)